Sleep Routines

 Tip 4

-The point of a lullaby is not to entertain.
-It is to gently reduce stimulation and give your baby one familiar thread to hold onto.
+The point of a bedtime song is not to entertain.
+It is to gently reduce stimulation and give your baby one familiar thread to hold onto as the routine narrows toward sleep.

-That often means fewer words, longer notes, and less variation than you might use during play.
+That usually means fewer words, longer notes, softer volume, and less variation than you would use during play.
+The lyric matters less than the steadiness.

 • Choose one or two lines only.